vrhinehart/fingerprint/README.md

 - Connect a rubber band to the end slot and stretch it just shy of back-driving the servo (when the servo has power).
 - Wire everything to the door and test.

+Note: The rubber band is optional.
+The servo can open the door without it, but I find it's a bit slower and a bit more "strained" without.
+Up to you.

 Tips:
 - If the fingerprint sensor is not detected over serial, the debug LED on the Arduino will flash.
 - Disconnect the Arduino from the fingerprint sensor when flashing, as the USB and sensor use the same UART.
+- If the sensor LED turns cyan, it's waiting for a fingerprint.
+This means it was triggered to enter the verification mode, but the finger was removed.
+Scan a finger to exit this mode.

 Interface:
 - By default, device is in fingerprint reading mode.
 Place your finger on the sensor to authenticate.